iFernandoSousa/emoji-keyboard/README.md

+# Under construction
+Currently working on it.
+Not a single working version yet.

-# emoji-keyboard
+# Emoji keyboard
-Emoji Keyboard for web
+Project to create an emoji keyboard for web projects.
+Inspired by the implementation of emoji on web.whatsapp.com